sublimelsp/LSP-biome/README.md

 2. (Optional but recommended) Install [LSP-file-watcher-chokidar](https://github.com/sublimelsp/LSP-file-watcher-chokidar) via Package Control to enable functionality to notify the server about changes to the `biome.json` configuration file.
 3. Restart Sublime.

+## Supported languages

+Biome supports multiple languages and the server is enabled for all of those by default.
+If you want to disable support for particular language, override the `selector` setting in `Preferences: LSP-Biome Settings`.

 ## Configuration

 Open the configuration file using the Command Palette `Preferences: LSP-biome Settings` command or from the Sublime menu.